mklutzke/projects/README.md

 Final project for COGS-Q370: Experiments & Models in Cognition.
 Files are in the folder "q370".

 ### Instructional staff salaries at US academic institutions
-Exploring how gender and academic rank relate to the salaries for instructional staff.
+Exploring how gender and academic rank relate to the salary amounts for instructional staff.

 Final project for STAT-S470: Exploratory Data Analysis.
 Files are in the folder "s470".